jenniferafelton/Pumpkin_Punter/CONTRIBUTING.md

 ## Our Standards

 * One True Brace format.(Open brackets are NOT on their own line)
 * Gracefully accepting constructive criticism
 * If project is a Unity one, please be sure you use the projects current version.

+## Unity Specific Projects
+* Create Test Scenes of your own.
+You can duplicate another scene & test in there.

 ### Our Responsibilities

 * Replying to PRs within a few days